 DOES VACCINE HESITANCY ADD UP?

-- There has been 33.8 million confirmed cases of COVID-19 in the United States and over 600 thousand deaths.
+- There has been over 33.8 million confirmed cases of COVID-19 in the United States and over 600 thousand deaths.

 - More than 334 million doses of COVID-19 vaccines have been administered in the United States.